 Select the Timecode option to synchronize the clips if they were recorded with timecode in sync with each other.

 - Select the Create Single Multicam Source Sequence option to combine the clips into a single multi-camera sequence.
-Select this option when the coverage from the individual shots has gaps, and you want to create a sequence that preserves the gaps.
-If you do not select this option, only overlapping clips are combined and clips with no overlaps are left unused.
+Use this option when the coverage from the individual shots has gaps, and you want to create a sequence that preserves the gaps.
+If you do not choose this option, only overlapping clips are combined and clips with no overlaps are left unused.

 - Select Ignore Hours if each clip has timecode that starts at a different hour but otherwise overlaps in timecode.

 Premiere Pro lets you perform quick multi-camera edits based on sync timecode.
-Press the modifier key Ctrl (Win) or Cmd (Mac) while switching source clips to match frame to the timecode at the current playhead position.
+Press the modifier key Ctrl (Windows) or Cmd (Mac OS) while switching source clips to match frame to the timecode at the current playhead position.

 Select the Clip Marker option to sync the clips using clip markers that are manually added to common sync points.